moby/moby/docs/sources/examples/https.md

 optionally communicate using a HTTP socket.

-If you need Docker reachable via the network in a safe manner, you can enable TLS by specifying the tlsverify flag and pointing Docker’s tlscacert flag to a trusted CA certificate.
+If you need Docker reachable via the network in a safe manner, you can enable TLS by specifying the tlsverify flag and pointing Docker's tlscacert flag to a trusted CA certificate.

 In daemon mode, it will only allow connections from clients